Background pattern

 • The active ingredient is ambroxol hydrochloride.
 Each ml of syrup contains 3 mg of ambroxol hydrochloride.

-DINOBROXOL 3mg/ml syrup, is a slightly viscous, clear and practically colorless liquid, with a fruity, aromatic raspberry smell, packaged in topaz-colored plastic bottles with screw cap and dosing vial.
+DINOBROXOL 3mg/ml syrup is a slightly viscous, clear, and almost colorless liquid, with a fruity, aromatic raspberry odor, packaged in topaz-colored plastic bottles with a screw cap and a dosing cup.

 WAAS-ANITA, S.A.